Music & Sound

 May We Use Other Musicians For Our Wedding Ceremony?

 While the use of the organ is restricted to our approved list of musicians, the choice of other musicians is yours.
 Stringed quartets, vocalists, trumpeters or other musicians are welcome.
 Visit Resources for a partial list of local musicians.
 There are, however, a few restrictions:

 - You or your musicians must provide all necessary music stands; there are none available in the Chapel.

 - If your musicians wish to rehearse any music, they must do so during your scheduled rehearsal or reserve additional time if time is available.
-Additional time must be approved by the manager.
+Additional time must be approved by the Museums.

 May We Use Recorded Music For Our Ceremony?

-Recorded music will be considered at the discretion and approval of the Manager.
+Recorded music will be considered at the discretion and approval of the Associate Director.

 Two hand-held microphones and one lavalier microphone (useful for the officiant) are available for your use.
-The Lee Chapel Coordinator can advise you about acoustics in the Chapel.
+The Wedding Coordinator can advise you about acoustics in the Chapel.